JetBrains/amper/docs/src/user-guide/plugins/topics/configuration.md

 | `object T`                     | not supported (instantiated implicitly, see the note)|

 !!! note
-    Properties of `@Configurable` interface types can't have explicit default values.
+    Properties of object type can't have an explicit default value.
-    However, all objects are instantiated using their default values combined with the values provided on the configuration (YAML) side.
+    Instead, all objects are instantiated using the default values of their properties combined with the values provided on the configuration (YAML) side.
 If any required properties (those with no default value) remain unconfigured, an error is reported and the configuration is rejected.